 This post contains affiliate links for your convenience.
 You can read my full affiliate link policy here.

 To make this entire process a little easier for you, I created a paint supply master list you can grab as a handy printable from the FREE Resource Library.
 Just sign up here and the password is on its way to your inbox.

 Let’s take a closer look at why you should definitely consider priming.

-While primer may look like flat paint, it is anything but.
+While primer may look like plain old flat paint, it is anything but.
 Primer is specially formulated to provide a protective coat for the surface to be painted.
-It also allows the paint to adhere better and even makes the finished product more durable, and renders colors more accurately.
+It also allows the paint to adhere better, blocks stains, makes the finished product more durable, and renders colors more accurately.

-Primer should always be used when painting drywall for the first time and if you plan significant color changes as well as on wood trim.
-Using primer will also insure that the color you picked will actually look like the color you picked.
-If need be, you can even have primer tinted to resemble the final wall color.
-Even though I didn’t really cover painting over wallpaper, it is important to use oil based primer before painting with water based latex paint to prevent the wallpaper glue from being reactivated.
+If you plan on painting over well-adhered wallpaper, it is important to use an oil-based primer before painting with water-based latex paint to prevent the wallpaper glue from being reactivated.
 Not following this advice will result in a bubbly, peeling mess down the line.

-And if I haven’t convinced you yet, primer is also significantly cheaper and will make your high quality paint go much farther.
-Always use a designated brush and roller cover, as well as a fresh tray liner for primer.
+Always use a separate brush and roller, as well as a fresh tray liner for primer.